 4. Abandoned Plant for Non-Incentive Projects

-SDG&E reserves the right to make a single-issue Section 205 filing to seek recovery of abandoned project costs for non-incentive projects.
+SDG&E reserves the right to make a single-issue FPA Section 205 filing to seek recovery of abandoned project costs for non-incentive projects.
 All persons retain full rights to oppose such filing under the FPA and in accordance with the Commission’s Rules of Practice and Procedure.

 5. Depreciation Rates and/or Amortization Periods for General Plant, Common Plant and/or Intangible Plant

-SDG&E reserves the right to make a single-issue Section 205 filing to change the depreciation rates for General Plant and Common Plant and the amortization periods for Intangible Plant upon approval by the CPUC of revised depreciation rates and/or amortization periods for these plant categories.
-SDG&E shall make a filing at the Commission, as set forth in this section, by the later of either the filing date for the next Informational Filing following issuance of the CPUC ruling or sixty days after issuance of the CPUC ruling.
+SDG&E reserves the right to make a single-issue FPA Section 205 filing to change the depreciation rates for General Plant and Common Plant and the amortization periods for Intangible Plant upon approval by the CPUC of revised depreciation rates and/or amortization periods for these plant categories.
+SDG&E shall make a filing at the Commission, as set forth in this section, by the later of either the filing date for the next Annual Informational Filing following issuance of the CPUC ruling or sixty days after issuance of the CPUC ruling.
 All persons retain full rights to oppose such filing under the FPA and in accordance with the Commission’s Rules of Practice and Procedure.
-If there is a change in the depreciation rates for General Plant and Common Plant and/or in the amortization periods for Intangible Plant, and SDG&E elects not to make a filing, SDG&E will provide notice of the change to the Service List as part of its Draft Informational Filing.
-However, SDG&E will not then be able to incorporate the CPUC- approved change in its TO5 Formula.
+If there is a change in the depreciation rates for General Plant and Common Plant and/or in the amortization periods for Intangible Plant, and SDG&E elects not to make a filing, SDG&E will provide notice of the change to the service list as part of its Draft Informational Filing.
+But SDG&E will not then be able to incorporate the CPUC- approved change in its TO6 Formula.

+6. Modifications to the TO6 Formula Rate Spreadsheet for Cost Containment Measures

+SDG&E reserves the right to make a single-issue FPA Section 205 filing to modify the Formula Rate Spreadsheet to incorporate project specific cost containment measures required by CAISO in relation to competitively-bid projects pursuant to CAISO’s annual transmission planning process.
+All persons retain full rights to oppose such filing under the FPA and in accordance with the Commission’s Rules of Practice and Procedure.

+7. Wildfire Self-Insurance

+SDG&E may make a filing to revise the Formula Rate Spreadsheet as needed to implement a wildfire self-insurance program if SDG&E pursues wildfire self-insurance.
+All persons retain full rights to oppose such filing under the FPA and in accordance with the Commission’s Rules of Practice and Procedure.

-6. Restriction on Single-Issue Filings
+Restriction on Single-Issue Filings

-Unless otherwise provided for in this Section D, SDG&E may not make single-issue filings during the term of the TO5 Formula.
+Unless otherwise provided for in this Section D, SDG&E may not make single-issue filings during the term of the TO6 Formula.
 Further, the Parties recognize that the Commission is not bound by single-issue filings and may at its discretion broaden the scope of the filing.

-TRUE-UP ADJUSTMENT
+ANNUAL TRUE-UP ADJUSTMENT

 The True-Up Adjustment for each True-Up Period will be a reconciliation of the difference between: